lyonbros/composer.js/pages/best-practices.md

 ### Divide and conquer?

-As your app grows, it will have a lot different interfaces.
+As your app grows, it will have a lot of different interfaces.
 For your interfaces, you can have one controller that does many things, or you can have many controllers that do a few things.

 It's up to you how to structure things, but the most useful patterns seem to be lumping things logically.
 Does your controller display a list of users?
 Maybe it